bit-apps-pro/bit-assist-wp/readme.txt

 ## 🗬 BIT ASSIST VS OTHER SOCIAL SUPPORT SOCIAL CHAT LIVE CHAT PLUGIN

-**Bit Assist is not a live chat plugin but you can use multiple live chat platform.** It has not a dedicated live chat social support or social chat button but you can integrate Tidio live chat, Tawk Live Chat, Crisp Live Chat, Intercom Live Chat, Line Messenger and Multiple Live Chat Channel.
+**Bit Assist is not a live chat plugin but you can use multiple live chat platform.** It has not a dedicated live chat social support but you can integrate Tidio live chat, Tawk Live Chat, Crisp Live Chat, Intercom Live Chat, Line Messenger and Multiple Live Chat Channel.

 ## ▶️ ADD YOUTUBE VIDEO TO YOUR WIDGET